-All of a sudden, a mist surrounded the place, heads were piling on the floor, and from the darkness a voice said: “Offer me what has to be offered and ill pay back with abundance”

-“Save Leann, save Jeremy, and fulfill your destiny”
+All of a sudden, a mist surrounded us, heads were piling on the floor, and from the darkness, a voice said: “Offer me what has to be offered and I’ll pay back with abundance.Save Leann and fulfill your destiny.
+Give me your head!

-“Give me your head!”

-Leann yelled no!! there is no way you’re going to do that, there has to be another way!
+Leann yelled, “No!!
+There is no way you’re going to make us do that.
+There has to be another way!”

-“Neither of you has understood this is an interchange, I won’t leave without what I want”

-“This is all win-win, maybe you don’t know an important fact, you can grow back your head in any shape, size, color, you can become who you always wanted to be”

-“Being a Demonica can be fun, Sheryl”
+“Neither of you has understood that this is an exchange, I won’t leave without what I want.
+This is all win-win.
+Maybe you don’t know an important fact, but you can grow back your head in any shape, size, and color you want.
+You can become who you always wanted to be.
+Being a Demonica can be fun, Sheryl.”

-Leann grabbed my head looked at me and said, “do not try anything stupid!
-Remember who he is and we are not sure about that, he doesn’t give a fuck if you live or die!”
+Leann grabbed my head, looked at me sharply, and said, “Do not try anything stupid!
+Remember who he is.
+He doesn’t give a fuck if you live or die!”

-We started to see that there were symbols around the house, one way of attachment of this king of hell to his victims is to leave his marks or summoning symbols all over the place where he appeared… and again he just vanished along with his symbols.
+We started to see that there were symbols around the house—one way of attachment of this king of hell to his victims is to leave his marks or summoning symbols all over the place where he appeared. . . .
+Then, once again, he just vanished along with his symbols.

-I said Leann, this fucker is trying to drive us nuts, and trust me he is achieving it!
+I said, “Leann, this fucker is trying to drive us nuts, and trust me, he is achieving it!”

-At some point, I guess I lose Leann’s attention as something was running through her mind…

-She just said, “I’ll try a body split again but this time I know more about the entities we are facing and I’ll get myself ready before doing it.”

-“I might have an ace up my sleeve, a force I still don’t know how to control, for that reason I had to lock it up but for this fight we need hell fire against hell fire, if we want to stand a chance.
+At some point, I guess I lost Leann’s attention, as something was running through her mind.
+She uttered, “I’ll try a body split again, but this time I know more about the entities we are facing, and I’ll get myself fully ready before doing it.
+I might have an ace up my sleeve, a force I still don’t know how to control.
+For that reason, I have to tamp it down, but for this fight, we need hell fire against hell fire if we want to stand a chance.
 The source of this power is something I took from Jeremy.”

-Ok Leann, I’m not here to judge you, I told u already.
+“Okay, Leann.
+I’m not here to judge you.
+I told you already,” I replied.

-“Sheryl this happened in a séance I made months after Jeremy’s passing; I was out of myself.”
+Leann then said, “Sheryl, this happened in a séance I did months after Jeremy’s passing; I was outside of myself.”

-I just said, its ok Leann I understand.
+“It’s okay, Leann.
+I understand.”

-“No, it’s not ok Sheryl, I astral-projected myself to his tomb and moved his head out of the casket…”
+“No, it’s not okay, Sheryl; I astral-projected myself to his tomb and moved his head out of the casket. . . .”

 I froze.
 I just couldn’t say anything else.